Continuum II Quilting Frame - SALE!

 Then at anytime you can upgrade by adding a Grace Qnique 15, Qnique 19, or Qnique 21 and dramatically increase the amount of space you have to quilt in!

-What is the Difference Between the Continuum and the Q-Zone Frames?
+What is the Difference Between the Continuum II and the Q-Zone Frames?

 The Q-Zone Frame works very differently as a hoop instead of a frame.
-In this case, you will need to layer your quilt backing, batting, and quilt top BEFORE putting the quilt on the frame.
+In this case, you will need to make a quilt sandwich with your quilt backing, batting, and quilt top BEFORE putting the quilt on the frame.

 When you place the quilt on this frame, you will clamp the top and sides to hold the area you are quilting taunt and flat within the frame.
 Every time you shift the quilt, you'll need to remove the clamps and straps, then reattach them before beginning quilting.

 The upside of the Q-Zone Hoop Frame is you can shift the quilt from side which means you can quilt a quilt of any size on this style of frame.
+It's also a smaller foot print, so if space is an issue, this is a great frame to check out!
 Click Here to learn more about the Q-Zone Frame.

-Check Out Our Grace Qnique + Continuum Frame Quilting Bundles!
+Check Out Our Grace Qnique + Continuum II Frame Quilting Bundles!

 Orders usually ship within 5-7 business days via UPS.
 Please use a street / physical address (no P.O.
 Boxes) as your shipping address.
 We will email you with a tracking number as soon as your order ships.